wilsonrg5338/DiskCleanup/README.md

 # DiskCleanup
-This Powershell script cleans up the C: drive by deleting temp files from various locations.
+This batch file script cleans up the C: drive by deleting temp files from various locations.